Simultaneous improvement of control and estimation for battery management systems: Stochastic optimal control and its deterministic surrogate

 where $I^i_{min}$ and $I^i_{max}$ are the minimum and maximum allowable currents. \end{problem}

 \begin{problem} Nonlinear MPC in the information state $(x_k^p, \Sigma^p_{k \mid k})$

 \end{problem}

-Algorithm~\ref{algorithm:algorithm} uses the solution of the linear MPC problem and constructs a linear parameter-varying (LPV) approximation instead of solving the full nonlinear MPC problem.
-Furthermore, for $L>1$, the initial state covariance is used to diversify the solutions and force exploration.
-That is, when the uncertainty of the state increases, the algorithm is more aggressive in its proposed control trajectories to enhance estimation.
-The detailed implementation can be found in our Julia code at \href{https://github.com/msramada/battery-dual-control}{https://github.com/msramada/battery-dual-control}.
+Problem~\ref{prob:nonlinearMPC} is nonlinear and nonconvex and can be approached by some nonlinear solver, say a Newton method.
+For simplicity and computational efficiency, we rely on Algorithm~\ref{algorithm:algorithm}, which constructs a linear approximation of the information state dynamics instead of solving the full nonlinear MPC problem.
+The detailed implementation can be found in our Julia code at \href{https://github.com/msramada/battery-dual-control}{\textit{ https://github.com/msramada/battery-dual-control}.}